Luca-P/votingDapps-noGas/README.md

 # votingDapps-noGas
-Simple decentralized app, users do not have to pay gas for vote.
+Simple decentralized app where users do not have to pay gas for vote.

 # Concept
 The first step is to sign the message as a voter using metamask.
 A smart contract is created with Solidity and submitted to the Etherium blockchain by the third party.